E-hon: Notable e-hon

-Artist manuals or model books (edehon) were treasured by art schools and became popular with the public. Ōoka Shunboku's Ehon tekagami ('Hand mirror') of 1720 demonstrated characteristic styles of different artists.
+Artist manuals or model books (edehon) were treasured by art schools and became popular with the public.
+Although printed books were commonly considered as low-brow media, students of the leading artistic school of the Edo period, the Kanoh-ha school, produced their own edehon.
+This weaving together of elite artists with popular print culture coincides with the character of the eighteenth century when high and low culture converged. Ōoka Shunboku's Ehon tekagami ('Hand mirror') of 1720 demonstrated characteristic styles of different artists.
 Illustrations which were either handpainted or stenciled appear in his Minchō shiken of 1746, based on the successful Chinese Manual of the Mustard Seed Garden of 1679 which was released as a Japanese version, Kaishien gaden, in 1748.

 In 1765 polychrome woodblock printing was developed in Edo.
 The prints were called nishiki-e, 'brocade pictures', because of their similarity to color silk brocades (nishiki).
 The first large-scale commercial book with full-color printing was Ehon butai ōgi in 1770, with artwork by ukiyo-e artists Katsukawa Shunshō and Ippitsusai Bunchō.
 The book featured realistic depictions of kabuki actors (nigao-e) and was popular with theatergoers.
+Ukiyoe prints always centered around kabuki actors and courtesans and aimed to portray the lively atmosphere of Edo pleasure quarters.
 The same year saw the publication of Tachibana Minkō's Shokunin burui which was colored with a stenciling technique known as kappazuri.
 It depicted craftsmen at work at was immediately successful.
 Also published in 1770 was Ehon seirō bijin awase by Suzuki Harunobu which combined hokku poetry with images of courtesans from the Yoshiwara brothel district.